DeMars-DMC/DeMars-DMC/docs/abci-spec.md

     and account balances), but need not execute in full (like running a smart contract).

-    Tendermint runs CheckTx and DeliverTx concurrently with eachother, though on distinct ABCI connections - the mempool connection and the consensus connection, respectively.
+    DéMars runs CheckTx and DeliverTx concurrently with eachother, though on distinct ABCI connections - the mempool connection and the consensus connection, respectively.

     The application should maintain a separate state to support CheckTx.
-    This state can be reset to the latest committed state during `Commit`, where Tendermint ensures the mempool is locked and not sending new `CheckTx`.
+    This state can be reset to the latest committed state during `Commit`, where DéMars ensures the mempool is locked and not sending new `CheckTx`.
 After `Commit`, the mempool will rerun CheckTx on all remaining transactions, throwing out any that are no longer valid.